Slow Cooker Hungarian Goulash

 - Tomato Paste – Just a little bit adds rich flavor to this dish!

-- Worcestershire Sauce – This adds beautiful depth to the beef flavor.
+- Worcestershire Sauce – This adds another layer of savory flavor that is beautiful with the beef.

-- Hungarian Sweet Paprika – I know the amount seems like alot, but just trust me!
+- Hungarian Sweet Paprika – I know the amount seems like a lot, but just trust me – traditional Hungarian goulash includes a hefty dose of paprika.
+Use whatever paprika you already personally like.
+Our family prefers Hungarian sweet paprika.

 - Salt & Pepper

-- Cover slow cooker and cook on high for 4 to 6 hours, or until beef is ultra tender.
+- Cook.
+Cook on high for 4 to 6 hours, or until the beef is super tender.

 This is a simple dish and I have just a few simple tips for you!

-ALWAYS include Hungarian paprika!
+- ALWAYS include Hungarian paprika!
 There are many different kinds of paprika, but I always look for “Hungarian sweet paprika” for this recipe.
-If you use a spicier paprika, you will probably want to cut back on the quantity (unless you LOVE all things SPICY!).
+If you use a spicier paprika, you will probably want to cut back on the quantity (unless you LOVE all things spicy, of course!).

-The broth is wonderfully rich and beefy, with a hint of tomato flavor.
+The broth of this beef goulash is wonderfully rich and beefy, with a hint of tomato flavor.
 It just begs to be sopped up by some warm, crusty bread or tender biscuits.
-For a little different twist on bread, try these honey cornbread muffins – my family goes crazy for them!
+For a little different twist on bread, try some buttery Texas Toast.
+Or these honey cornbread muffins – my family goes crazy for them!

-This stew would also be wonderful ladled over the top of steaming hot mashed potatoes.
-Although I might then alter the goulash recipe to delete the chopped potatoes and add more carrots and mushrooms.
+This stew would also be wonderful ladled over some steaming hot mashed potatoes.
+Although I’d then alter the goulash recipe to delete the chopped potatoes and add more carrots and mushrooms.

 Noodles would also be great.
 I would recommend some wide egg noodles, cooked just to al dente.
-Add some of the hot noodles to a plate or bowl and then ladle the goulash over the top.
+Add some of the hot noodles to a plate or bowl, then ladle the goulash over the top.

 How to Store and Reheat Leftovers

-This homemade stew recipe will keep very well for a few days when stored in an airtight container in the refrigerator.
+- Fridge.
+Beef goulash will keep very well for up to 5 days when stored in an airtight container in the refrigerator.
 Simply reheat single or multiple servings in the microwave or in a saucepan on the stovetop.

 Slow Cooker Hungarian Goulash